Ancient Chinese social structure explained

 The number of people in the gong social class was much smaller than that of the peasants, since learning these skills took time, which most peasants did not have.

-However, unlike the peasants, craftspeople did not own any land, and since agriculture and land ownership were so central to ancient China, their activities did not generate as much revenue as farming.
+However, unlike the peasants, craftspeople did not work on any land, and since agriculture and land ownership were so central to ancient China, their activities did not generate as much revenue as farming.

 As a result, craftspeople were treated as ‘inferior’ to nong class.